Florida teenagers fight for stricter gun laws

 Can the survivors of a high school shooting change America’s gun laws?
 This weekend, days after 17 of their classmates and teachers were killed, students made a passionate plea for action.

 “We are going to be the kids you read about in textbooks.
 Not because we're going to be another statistic about mass shooting in America... we are going to be the last mass shooting.”

-Standing in front of a podium, reading a speech from the back of her school notes, 18-year-old Emma Gonzalez was clearly furious.
-She stopped every few seconds to wipe away tears, and then carried on.
+Standing in front of a podium, 18-year-old Emma Gonzalez was clearly furious.

-Although handguns can only be purchased by those over 21, Florida’s gun laws allow anyone over 18 to buy a military-style assault rifle — in this case an AR-15.
-The shooter passed the required background check, despite the fact that his behaviour had been reported to the authorities several times.
-The FBI has also admitted that it failed to follow up on a tip-off about him in January.
+Florida’s gun laws allow anyone over 18 to buy powerful assault rifles.
+The suspect passed a background check, despite the fact that his behaviour had been reported to the authorities several times.
+The FBI has also admitted that it failed to follow up on a warning about him in January.

-All previous experience suggests not, argue some.
+Past experience suggests not, argue some.
 US gun laws are incredibly complicated.
 The Republican Party has shown little sign of wanting to change them, and they are the ones in power right now.
-If Barack Obama, who argued in favour of stricter laws, could not introduce them then it is unlikely that Donald Trump will.
+If Barack Obama, who wanted stricter laws, could not make change happen then it is unlikely that Donald Trump will.

 This time is different, say others, and for one reason: the students.
-The survivors of a school shooting have never been so public, their anger never so palpable, as right now.
-When one commentator said that it was not the time to politicise the event, students tweeted back and insisted that it was.
+School shooting survivors have never been so public, their anger never so intense, as right now.
 “We’re gonna use this to try and make something better,” said student Cameron Kasky.
 “This is something that will be stopped.”
+He could be right.